 I work to read “the new testament” through the lens of the Gospel and weighing the subsequent texts on the scales of love, justice and grace.

 I believe humanity is good.
-I believe with free will humanity makes bad choices that harm themselves and others.
+I believe with free will given to us by our Creator, humanity makes bad choices that harm themselves and others.
 I believe each of us are created in the image of God.
 I believe we carry the divine spark within us.
 I believe we are the hands and feet of God.

-I believe that sin is a state of separation from self, others and God.
-Salvation is reconcile with self, others and God.
+I believe in original Grace and understand sin to be a state of separation from self, others and God.
+Salvation is reconciliation with self, others and God.

 I believe the church is called to be active in the world on behalf of God.
-I believe church is a place to deepen our spirituality and serve others.
+I believe church is a place to deepen our spirituality.
+I believe the primary purpose of the church is to cooperate with God and all of others in bending the moral arch of the universe toward justice for all of creation.

 I believe sacraments of the church are rites that offer us ways to connect more deeply with God and other Christians.
 Baptism is a rite of reconciliation with God and community.
 The Eucharist is a rite of remembrance and connection.